FelixOnline/v2/content/articles/2016-5-27-nominations-for-dpfs-to-reopen-next-week.md

 imported: true
 ---

-After rumours of the position’s demise, the union has re\-opened nominations for the role of Deputy President \(Finance and Services\).
+After rumours of the position’s demise, the union has re-opened nominations for the role of Deputy President (Finance and Services).

-Despite a huge number of students running for the roles of President and Deputy President \(Welfare\) this year, no one stood to replace Chris Kaye as DPFS.
+Despite a huge number of students running for the roles of President and Deputy President (Welfare) this year, no one stood to replace Chris Kaye as DPFS.

 At one point, there was talk of replacing the DPFS role with a sports sabb or some kind of student development sabbatical role.
 However, these changes would have had to have been approved by union council, the governing body of the union made up solely of students and sabbs.
 With union council struggling with quoracy issues all year, this would have been impossible to pass in such a short space of time.